Lee County Genealogical Society, Inc.

 Upcoming Speakers for 2018

 Fun Stuff for Genealogists will also be at our meeting.

 "GEDmatch and DNA Painter: Mapping Your DNA to Your Chromosomes"

 "Writing Your Family History in Bits and Pieces"

 Join Us at Our LCGS Monthly Membership Meetings

 Monthly Membership Meetings are held on the 3rd Thursday of each month, January through December from 10:00 a.m. to 12:00 p.m.
-Doors open to members and the public at 9:30 a.m.
-Our meeting are being held in the Fellowship Room of Cypress Lakes Presbyterian Church, 8260 Cypress Lake Drive, Fort Myers, Florida.
+Doors open to members and guests at 9:30 a.m.
+Our meetings are being held in the Fellowship Hall of Cypress Lakes Presbyterian Church, 8260 Cypress Lake Drive, Fort Myers, Florida.
 CLICK HERE for map and driving directions.